MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/index.md

 You can elevate the player experience by comparing different versions of game configurations, pricing models, and outreach mechanisms, determining the best variation for your titles goals (engagement, monetization, retention, etc.) via experiments.

-### Capabilities of PlayFab’s Experiments
+### Capabilities of PlayFab's Experiments

 PlayFab Experiments is a tailored solution for running experiments in your games.
-It is powered by Microsoft’s internal experimentation platform which unlocks the best-in-class capabilities which are used by Azure, Office, Bing, Minecraft, and many other Microsoft products.
+It is powered by Microsoft's internal experimentation platform which unlocks the best-in-class capabilities which are used by Azure, Office, Bing, Minecraft, and many other Microsoft products.

 PlayFab Experiments empowers you by providing the following capabilities: